rituisboy/kubernetes-django-todo_app/README.md

 4. Visit `todo.com` on your local browser, and the site will be up and running.

-This markdown code will format your instructions properly with code blocks.
 Remember to replace `<minikube ip>` with the actual IP address of your Minikube instance.